kingh0730/typst-cv-miku/data.typ

       Sep 2021 --- May 2022
     ]
   )
-  - Used TypeScript and C\# to prototype the new Office AI for Excel.
+  - Prototyped the new Office AI for Excel using TypeScript and C\#.
-  - Used TensorFlow to improve a deployed ML classification model (LSTM + CRF).
-Increased F1 score from 72 to 77.
+  - Improved a deployed ML classification model (LSTM + CRF) using TensorFlow, increasing its F1 score from 72 to 77.
 ]

 #let techtitle = [ Skills ]